Skip to content

 Scotland Parks

-One of the most breathtaking Scotland parks located in the northwestern Highland, Loch Marie, consists of five large wooded islands in addition to more than 60 smaller islands, many with their lakes.
+One of the most breathtaking Scotland parks in the northwestern Highland, Loch Marie, consists of five large wooded islands and more than 60 smaller islands, many with lakes.
 The islands of Loch Maree are home to Caledonian pine forests, Scotland’s finest.

 The islands and shoreline of Loch Maree are protected and regarded as a National Nature Reserve.
 Among the wonders of Loch Maree is the mountain Slioch on the north side of the Loch.
 The mountain is over 981 metres high, and it rises above Kinlochewe.

-The park is a popular spot for hill walking, climbing, and scrambling.
-Thanks to its unique wildlife, Loch Maree holds a special international significance.
+The park is famous for hill walking, climbing, and scrambling.
+Thanks to its unique wildlife, Loch Maree is of special international significance.

 The Royal Botanic Garden, Edinburgh